(See correction note below)

 Reach reporter Sanne Specht at 776-4497 or e-mail email@example.com.

-Correction: The headline with the original version of this story made an inaccurate reference to Waggoner's charge.
+Correction: The original version of this story included a typographical error in the headline.
 This version has been corrected.

 (See correction note below)